phlippieb/resume/README.md

 ## Web version

 A GitHub Pages-hosted version of the resume is available at [phlippieb.github.io/resume](https://phlippieb.github.io/resume).
-It is not currently styled as well as the generated PDFs; this is still a work in progress.
+It is responsive and supports dark mode.